Northern Canada

 The terms "northern Canada" or "the North" may be used in contrast with the far north, which may refer to the Canadian Arctic, the portion of Canada that lies north of the Arctic Circle, east of Alaska and west of Greenland.
-However, in many other uses the two areas are treated as a single unit.
+That said, in many other uses the two areas are treated as a single unit.

+Capitals

+The capital cities of the three northern territories, from west to east, are: